NCAS-CMS/cfa-conventions/source/cfa.md

 as variable `temp2`.
 As all of the external files are netCDF files, the `format` term of the `aggregated_data` attribute is not required.
-The fragment stored in the parent file has different but equivalent units, and omits the size 1 `level` dimension.
+The fragment stored in the parent file has different but equivalent units to the aggregated variable, and omits the size 1 `level` dimension.

     dimensions:
       // Aggregated dimensions